kavbrian21/VimCompletesMe/README.markdown

         git clone https://github.com/ajh17/VimCompletesMe.git
         cd VimCompletesMe
-        cp plugin/* ~/.vim/plugin/
+        mv plugin/* ~/.vim/plugin/
-        cp doc/* ~/.vim/doc/
+        mv doc/* ~/.vim/doc/

     Once the help tags have been generated, you can read the manual with `:help VimCompletesMe`.

 ## Thanks
 * [bairui](https://github.com/dahu) for helping me with this plugin, and for the kickass name.
 * You for using it!

 ## License
 Copyright (c) Akshay Hegde.
 Distributed under the same terms as Vim itself.
 See `:help license`